devrich78/upPIC/README.md

-__( This README.md and the [:.:] "upPIC" project are constant Work-In-Progress ( W.I.P ).
+__( This README.md and the [:.:] "upPIC" project are a constant Work-In-Progress ( W.I.P ).
 I ask that you please be patient and kind as I don't have a lot of free time these days.
 However; I plan to work on [:.:] as often as I can over time.
 Many thanks for your support! )__

 #[:.:]